 (ii) The applicant is qualified to undertake the project; and

 (iii) The applicant requires such identifying data elements for the intended project and is able to ensure that patient privacy will be protected.

 (10) The SPARCS Administrator may recommend approval of a request in which future SPARCS data is to be supplied on a periodic basis under the following conditions:

 (i) SPARCS data may be requested for a predetermined time not to exceed three years beyond the current year provided that the organization and uses of the data remain as indicated in the data request form submitted to the SPARCS program.

-(ii) During the period of retention of SPARCS or PRI data, no additional individuals may access SPARCS or PRI data without an executed data use agreement on file with the SPARCS program.
+(ii) During the period of retention of SPARCS data, no additional individuals may access SPARCS data without an executed data use agreement on file with the SPARCS program.

 (11) The Commissioner may rescind for cause, at any time, approval of a data request.